 Land will only be formally determined as contaminated land under Part 2A of the Environmental Protection Act 1990 if contamination poses a significant risk.

-Where there is contamination that could pose a risk to a proposed new use of land the developer will be required to clean up the land.
-For example, if houses will be built on the land.
+Where the contamination could pose a risk to a proposed new use of the land the developer will be required to clean it up.
+For example, if houses will be built on it.

 Find out if land is potentially contaminated

-To find out whether a piece of land might be potentially contaminated you can request an environmental search.
+To find out whether a piece of land might be potentially contaminated you can ask us for an environmental search.

-Searches are designed to identify sites within an area that have had past uses which may have led to contamination in, on or under the ground.
+This will identify sites within an area that have had past uses that may have led to contamination in, on or under the ground.

 We can also identify if there are any records of potentially contaminated land nearby, provide information on private water supplies and provide information on sites holding environmental permits.

-Land that is not included on our records
+Land that is not included in our records

 We can only provide information for sites we hold records on.